WVSSAC make modifications for Wrestling and Swimming

 Charleston, W.Va.
-(WTRF)- The West Virginia Secondary School Activities Commission have announced mortifications to wrestling and swimming during the 2020-2021 school year due to COVID-19.
+(WTRF)- The West Virginia Secondary School Activities Commission has announced modifications to wrestling and swimming during the 2020-2021 school year due to COVID-19.

 For wrestling, highlights include: